Explaining the legal bases we rely on

 For example, in asking us to arrange a Tutor for you, we need to take basic information about your child(ren) as well as your contact details.

-If the law requires us to, we may need to collect and process your data for reasons such as tax or fraud purposes.
+If the law requires us to, we may need to collect and process your data for reasons such as tax or regulatory purposes.

-Occasionally we may send an email with courses we run or extra services we offer; however, you can ask not to receive notifications should you not be interested.
+Occasionally we may send an email containing information about courses we run or extra services we offer; however, you can ask us not to send you these sorts of notifications.

 When do we collect your personal data?

 What sort of personal data do we collect?

 The data we hold on our systems (OCiS / Sage / Stripe):